 Cell phones are to be turned OFF or silenced during scheduled class periods.
 It is disrespectful to be using your phone while your instructor is lecturing, or other classmates are presenting.
 Text messaging is not allowed during scheduled class/lab times.
 Cell phones are to be used outside the classroom or lab only on designated breaks.
-Students that are caught using their cell phone/smart watch or device during class inappropriately and without the permission of the instructor will be asked to leave class and will receive an absence for that day.
+Students caught using their cell phone/ smart watch or device during class inappropriately and without the instructor's permission will be asked to leave class and will receive an absence for that day.
 We understand that sometimes there are extenuating circumstances.
 Please see our faculty prior to class to receive permission to step out and take or make your phone call.